Systemx-ai/Pilot-X/research/research.md

 -We can create a score function which can deliver the aggregate of these interactions.

- We need to do that, but with less data.
-The goal is to have the output in the realms of GPT-3, but without the 175 billion parametres or the data.
+The goal is to do it with less data.

 - [Model predictive policy learning](https://arxiv.org/pdf/1901.02705.pdf).
 A ppaer by Lecun worthy of looking into.
 Here, we can have the uncertainity regularized.
 - Use Hierarchial memory networks to pay soft attention